nirrbhayraghavan/nirrbhayraghavan.github.io/README.md

 # Hi, I'm Nirrbhay Raghavan

-I’m a Computer Engineering student at **Purdue University (Class of 2027)** passionate about **end-to-end system design** — from PCB layout and embedded firmware to FPGA and AI-driven software.
+I’m a Computer Engineering student at **Purdue University (Class of 2027)** passionate about **end-to-end system design**, from PCB layout and embedded firmware to FPGA and AI-driven software.
 My work bridges **hardware, firmware, and computation**, with a focus on building high-performance, real-time systems.